RichCini/LomasBoards/README.md

 is misdrawn on the original schematic.
 A regular tantalum fits fine in this space.
 The original board uses a 10v tantalum.

+## LomasSCSI

+### Status --
+The board is about 85% redrawn in KiCAD.
+Since no printed schematics are known to exist, this is being done by the "continuity tester" method -- ohming out every connection on the board.
+Slow going at best.

+The board contains one PAL, a 20L10, used as an address decoder.
+The PAL has been reversed and the equations tested against the original by burning another PAL, but without a working test setup for the original board, confirming that the equations are 100% correct will be difficult.
+From probing, I do believe that they are correct, though.
+So, more to come on this.